-And true, some of what was said was true.
-There was an arrogance about the place.
-A grandness, a determination to grab her attention and shake her about by her eyes.
+That wasn’t the case.
+True, was an arrogance to T’Telir.
+A grandness--it was like every new wonder was trying to grab her attention and shake her about by her eyes.
+People lined the street--more people than Siri had seen in her entire life.
+They crowded together to watch her carriage pass, and if there were poor among them, Siri couldn’t tell, for they all wore bright colored clothing.
+Some did wear more exaggerated outfits--probably merchants, since Hallandren was said to have no nobility beyond its Gods--but even the simplest of clothing had a cheerful brightness to it.

+Buildings were painted with vibrant colors and patterns, and many of them did seem to clash to her eyes.
+Yet, none of it looked sloppy--just overdone.
+There was an eye for craftsmanship and art to everything she passed, from the storefronts, to the people, to statures of mighty soldiers that frequently stood on comers.

+It was terribly overwhelming.
 And yet, as she grew a little more accustomed to the overload of color, she recognized beauty in what she saw.
 It was garish, but it was a vibrant, enthusiastic garishness.

-People lined the street, crowding together to watch her carriage pass.
-If there were poor among them, Siri couldn’t tell, because they all wore such bright colored clothing.
-True, there were some in more exaggerated outfits--probably merchants, since Hallandren was said to have no nobility beyond its Gods--but even the simplest of clothing had a cheerful brightness to it.
-Siri found herself smiling, though she felt a headache coming on.
+Siri found herself smiling--her hair turning a tentative blonde--though she felt a headache coming on.

 Maybe. . .maybe this is why Father sent me, Siri thought.
-Vivena wouldn’t have been able to stand all of this.
-Training or no training, she would have never fit in here.
-But me, unable to control my hair, always doing what’s wrong.
+Vivenna wouldn’t have been able to stand all of this.
+Training or no training, she would have never been able to fit in here.
+But, I’ve always been far too interested in color.

 It made sense.
 Strange sense, true, but everything about her life had been strange lately.
 Her father was king--he had instincts that nobody else understood.
-What if, after twenty years of raising and training Vivena, he had realized that she just wasn’t the daughter who could best help Idris?
+What if, after twenty years of raising and training Vivenna, he had realized that she just wasn’t the daughter who could best help Idris?

-I. . .I can do this, Siri thought as the carriage moved toward the southern section, a higher up section.
+I. . .I can do this, Siri thought as the carriage moved toward the southern section of the city.
 Everyone fears that Hallandren will invade Idris, treaty or no treaty.
 That’s why Father had to send one of his daughters to assuage them.

-That’s my job.
+This is my job.
 My duty.
 I need to please their God, and keep him from attacking my people.

-It felt strange, realizing that she had a duty.
-It was something unfamiliar to her, and not a little unsettling.
+It felt strange, realizing just how much had been placed upon her.
+Duty was something unfamiliar to her, and not a little unsettling.

 But, she’d been sent.
-For the first time in either of their lives, Father had chosen Siri over Vivena.
-He trusted her, trusted her with the very fate and lives of his people.
+For the first time in either of their lives, Father had chosen Siri over Vivenna.
+He trusted her with the very fate and lives of his people.
 She couldn’t run, or escape, or hide.
-She had to go into this with determination.
+Like it or not, duty had been thrust upon her.